Sydney-Informatics-Hub/geopython/03-ML_workflow.md

-This data is Lat-Lon spatial location and the value of the feature at that location.
+This data is the Lat-Lon spatial location and the value of the feature at that location.

 ```python